cycraft-corp/BinaryAnalysisMCPs/ida-mcp/README.md

 # IDA MCP
-IDA MCP integrates IDA Pro with the Modular Control Pipeline (MCP), enabling streamlined automation and LLM-assisted workflows.
+IDA MCP integrates IDA Pro with the Model Context Protocol (MCP), enabling streamlined automation and LLM-assisted workflows.

 ⚡ **Optimized for small local LLMs** — built for fast, efficient use with lightweight models like Gemma 3 and Qwen 3.